clux/probes/content/post/2024-10-01-prometheus-minified.md

 - **memory utilisation high** :: oom kill imminent
 - **disk space nearing full** :: failures imminent

-You can argue a little more idealistically about whether you should only be "aware of something going wrong", or be "aware that something is in a risky state" (e.g. [symptoms not causes](https://cloud.google.com/blog/topics/developers-practitioners/why-focus-symptoms-not-causes)), but you can't avoid utilisation/saturation as a predictor for degraded performance (in the same sense as; you don't wait for a certificate to expire before renewing it).
+You can argue __idealistically__ about whether you should only be "aware of something going wrong", or be "aware that something is in a risky state" (e.g. [symptoms not causes](https://cloud.google.com/blog/topics/developers-practitioners/why-focus-symptoms-not-causes)), but you can't avoid utilisation/saturation as a predictor for degraded performance (in the same sense as; you don't wait for a certificate to expire before renewing it).

 ## How Many Signals

 > MAIN POINT: You should be able to enumerate the signals that you want to consider (be able to visualise and be used in alerts).

-Let's do some simplified enumeration maths on how many signals you actually want to properly identify failures quickly.
+Let's do some simplified **enumeration maths** on **how many signals** you actually want to properly identify failures quickly.

 ### Compute Utilisation/Saturation
 Consider the example of a cluster with 200 pods, and 5 nodes.

-- Want {utilization,saturation} of cpu/memory :: 2 * 2 = 4
+- Want {utilization,saturation} of cpu/memory :: 2 * 2 = **4 signals**
-- Want to see them PER `Pod` :: 200 * 4 = 800
+- Want to see them PER `Pod` :: 200 * 4 = **800 signals**
-- Want to see them per `Node` :: 5 * 4 = 20
+- Want to see them per `Node` :: 5 * 4 = **20 signals**

 So, in theory, we should be able to visualise cluster, node, and pod level utilisation for cpu and memory with only 820 metrics (but likely more if you want to break down node metrics).